devswarnali/resort-booking/README.md

 # resort-booking
-Awesome resort are available here...
+Awesome resort are available here.
+Book your own happiness